Brandon Novak: Battles with drug abuse

 Before achieving sobriety in 2015, Novak struggled for over 20 years with addictions to heroin, cocaine, pain pills, benzodiazepines, and alcohol.
 He spent his 19th, 20th, 22nd, 23rd, 24th, 25th, 27th, 28th, 29th, 32nd, 33rd, 34th, and 35th birthdays in a jail or treatment center.

-When Novak was 14, he was a professional skateboarder on the Powell Peralta Team, traveling the country with Bucky Lasek, Bam Margera, Tony Hawk, and others.
-Despite his meteoric rise to success, his drug use was discovered by Mike Vallely and Tony Hawk presented him with the choice to leave the team or attend rehab for his "psychoactive substance abuse"; he elected to leave the team.
-Over the next 20 years, he went to rehab 13 times, was frequently arrested, overdosed over 4 times, stole from his friends and family, and prostituted himself to pay for drugs.
+When Novak was 14, he was a professional skateboarder on the Powell Peralta Team, traveling the country with Bucky Lasek, Tony Hawk, and others.
+Despite his meteoric rise to success, his drug use was discovered by Mike Vallely and Todd Hastings, team manager at the time, presented him with the unanimous choice for him to either leave the team or attend rehab for his "psychoactive substance abuse"; he elected to leave the team.
+Over the next 20 years, he went to rehab 13 times, was frequently arrested, overdosed over four times, stole from his friends and family, and prostituted himself to pay for drugs.

-Novak was clean for almost four years, from 2003 to 2007 before relapsing.
+Novak was clean for almost four years, from 2003 to 2007, before relapsing.

 Novak was absent from the January 23, 2006 episode of Radio Bam on Sirius Satellite Radio while he attended rehab for addiction to pills.
 On February 26, 2007, Novak admitted on Radio Bam that while he had quit using heroin, he still regularly abused cocaine and pain medication and frequently drank alcohol.
 While it was not mentioned on the radio show, Novak broke both ankles the day before Margera's wedding while skating with Tony Hawk and Margera during filming for Bam's Unholy Union on February 2, 2007.
 He was shown holding a bottle of prescription pain killers afterwards.
 Margera stated on Radio Bam that Novak relapsed in March 2007 and was seeking treatment in a rehabilitation clinic.
 It is unclear if this incident led to his relapse, or if the relapse was already occurring by this time.